 As babies and toddlers, my little girls looked at me with those beautiful blues, longing to be seen, known, and loved and didn’t ever try to be someone they were not.

 As school-aged kids, I see them second guessing every outfit and hair style and coming home with their confidence increasingly deflated after mean comments at recess.
-They’ve already begun believing the lies that they’re not enough.
+They’ve already begun believing the lies they’re not enough.